Social Media Toolkit

 Notify the University

-Departments or University units that have a social media page or would like to start one should contact the Communications and Marketing Teams to ensure all institutional social media sites coordinate with other Robert Gordon University pages.
-For every official social media presence a social media plan template should be completed.
+Departments or University units that have a social media page or would like to start one should contact the marketing or central web team in the Marketing Communications and Student Recruitment Directorate to ensure all institutional social media sites coordinate with other Robert Gordon University pages.
+For every official social media presence a social media plan should be devised.
 Approval must be gained to use the University branding.

 All institutional pages must have a full-time appointed employee who is identified as being responsible for content.
 Ideally, this should be the unit head of the department although a delegated colleague may be the person actually contributing to it.